Tropical vegetation

 Plant species native to the tropics found in tropical ecosystems are known as tropical plants.
-Some examples of tropical ecosystem are the Guinean Forests of West Africa, the Madagascar dry deciduous forests and the broadleaf forests of the Thai highlands and the El Yunque National Forest in the Puerto Rico.
+Some examples of tropical ecosystems are the Guinean Forests of West Africa, the Madagascar dry deciduous forests and the broadleaf forests of the Thai highlands and the El Yunque National Forest in Puerto Rico.
+Dr. Ghillean Prance has estimated that, as of 1979, there were 155,000 known species of tropical plants, with 90,000 species in the Neotropics, 35,000 in southern Asia and the East Indies and 30,000 in Africa, about half of those in Madagascar.
+There are also 50,000 Neotropical fungi, and about 20,000 fungal species each from Asia and Africa.

 Description

 The term "tropical vegetation" is frequently used in the sense of lush and luxuriant, but not all the vegetation of the areas of the Earth in tropical climates can be defined as such.
 Despite lush vegetation, often the soils of tropical forests are low in nutrients making them quite vulnerable to slash-and-burn deforestation techniques, which are sometimes an element of shifting cultivation agricultural systems.

 Tropical vegetation may include the following habitat types:

 Tropical rainforest

 Tropical rainforest ecosystems include significant areas of biodiversity, often coupled with high species endemism.
 Rainforests are home to half of all the living animal and plant species on the planet and roughly two-thirds of all flowering plants can be found in rainforests.
-The most representative are the Borneo rainforest, one of the oldest rainforests in the world, the Brazilian and Venezuelan Amazon Rainforest, as well as the eastern Costa Paulon rainforests.
+The most representative are the Borneo rainforest, one of the oldest rainforests in the world, the Brazilian and Venezuelan Amazon rainforest, and the eastern Costa Rican rainforests.